 So I want to encourage you as we do head into 2025 to leave the failures and the disappointments behind.

-And whether that the disappointment is in yourself or it's in others, or even both.
+And whether that the disappointment is in yourself or it's in others or even both, we have to move forward determined for redemption and renewal.

-And I I mentioned in the beginning of this message that we focus maybe a little too much on our failures.
+And I mentioned in the beginning of this message that we focus maybe a little too much on our failures.

 Recognizing our failures is actually a good thing, but living in defeat of them is not.